MarianaSontag-Gonzalez/SRF_IR-RF/README.md

-Code and data to run spectral sensitivity correction of luminescence measurements for dosimetry applications tested on the IR-RF of K-feldspar
+Code and data to run wavelength calibration and spectral sensitivity correction of luminescence measurements for dosimetry applications tested on the IR-RF of K-feldspar
 ================